Mindfulness for Skeptics

 Most of us spend the majority of our waking hours reacting.
 Reacting to emails, to notifications, to other people's urgency, to our own anxiety.
 We are not choosing our responses.
 We are running patterns.
 Mindfulness creates a gap between the stimulus and the response.
 A tiny gap, but enough to give you a choice.
 And over time, those choices compound.

-If any of this has landed and you want to explore mindfulness in a way that is grounded, practical, and completely free of corporate wellness energy, Low Tide Calm offers guided mindfulness sessions for individuals and small groups.
+If any of this has landed and you want to explore mindfulness in a way that is grounded, practical, and completely free of corporate wellness energy, Low Tide Calm offers guided mindfulness sessions for individuals and small groups, often combined with breathwork where it helps.
 The approach is neurodivergent-friendly, sceptic-friendly, and built around what actually works rather than what looks good on Instagram.

 No singing bowls.
 Promise.